mxncr/femb/README.md

+# femb: basic FEM with Graphite

-Graphite plugin that implements P1 FEM for Poisson equation on tetrahedral meshes.
+This is a *Graphite* plugin that implements P1 FEM for Poisson equation on tetrahedral meshes.

 The interest of this code is mainly to show how to use the Geogram and Graphite APIs, functions and classes.
 The FEM part is very basic and simple.